uwescience/hsistem-cloud101/_episodes/02_framework.md

 - "'Service' is just providing the other four components free of underlying concerns like VMs ('Dinner with no plates and no table')"
 ---

-### cloud101 is *open*
+## cloud101

+This course is is *open*: Publicly available and we have tried to make it self-guided as much as possible.
+If you are working on your own you will need to set up and configure cloud accounts with up to three vendors/platforms that we discuss: Amazon Web Services, Microsoft Azure and Google Cloud Platform.
+In all cases you can get a small test account (with credit on the order of a couple hundred dollars) but you may be obliged to provide a credit card.

+> ## Why Are We Here?
-If cloud computing was VMs and storage we would not be here today!
-There must be a bit more... so let's begin with who we are and how we see the **Researcher**!
+> If cloud computing was just Virtual Machines and Storage we would not be here
+> today!
+There must more going on; and our first evidence is the appeal of this
+> course across research domains.
+The first class included 45 attendees with
+> representatives from **Oceanography, Libraries, Biology, eScience, Forestry,
+> Bioinformatics, Sociology, Computer Science, Hospitals, Environmental Science,
+> Astronomy, Electrical Engineering, the Information School and King County
+> Metro!**
+{: .callout}

 ![red queen](/cloud101_intro/fig/redqueen.png)

-We work out of UW IT and the eScience Institute to try and accelerate research by helping the **Researcher**.
-Since the Researcher is so central to our lives we capitalize the title and include the above handy illutration: A person running as fast as they can just to stand in one place and even faster than that to make progress... sometimes with a student or two in tow.
+We work out of the eScience Institute and UW IT to try and accelerate research by helping the **Researcher**.
+Our model for the **Researcher** is the Red Queen from _Through The Looking Glass_: A person running very fast just to stay in once place.
+We tend to work with Researchers who can make the time to stop running for a moment in order to learn about and evaluate the cloud as a research computing platform.
 This one-day course is primarily introductory but also as hands-on as we can make it.
-You have made the time to be here -- maybe you stopped running for a moment -- and we are working hard to give you value for your time.

-The course can accommodate only a limited number of participants.
-We are committed to providing our materials openly through a public website.
-The content here is therefore more comprehensive than an outline.
+> ## Our Call To Action To You

-Our call to action to you: Share awareness of both this course and of the eScience Institute with your colleagues.
+> Our call to action to you: Share awareness of both this course and of the eScience
+> Institute with your colleagues.
+{: .callout}

 ### Your way foreward after today

 - Bookmark [cloud maven](http://cloudmaven.org)
 - Bookmark [this course](https://cloudmaven.github.io/documentation/rc_cloud101_immersion.html)
 - Share this course with colleagues
-- Visit the Data Science Studio: Office hours including those of cloud vendors
+- Visit the Data Science Studio: Consulting and vendor office hours
-- Search engines, YouTube, StackOverflow, UW Help: Use the web
+- Use: Search engines, YouTube, StackOverflow, UW Help to get more assistance
 - Know about, use: GitHub, Jupyter, Django, Slack
 - Apply for research computing credits on the platform of your choice
 - Set up your cloud account, build your environment, get back to your research